ghbrown/branchless/README.md

 A Python script is used to collect all testing results and automatically update the [`README.md`](https://github.com/ghbrown/branchless/blob/main/README.md).

 Compiler optimizations are generally set to the maximum level, but look in the [`Makefile`](https://github.com/ghbrown/branchless/blob/main/Makefile) for the exact flags.
+The level of optimizations can change the results drastically.
+For example, without compiler optimizations the branchless to branched time ratio for `num_thresh` is about 0.25 (compared to about 1.0 for `-O3` optimization).

 ## Contributing